Medsafe Logo

 Information from many sources is used for pharmacovigilance, including:

-The main aim of pharmacovigilance is to identity medicine safety signals.
+The main aim of pharmacovigilance is to identity safety signals of a possible problem.

-Spontaneous adverse reaction reports are case reports of suspected adverse reactions that people have experienced while taking a medicine.
+Spontaneous suspected adverse reaction reports are case reports of suspected adverse reactions or adverse events that people have experienced while taking a medicine or vaccine.
 The Ministry of Health (through Medsafe) contracts the collection of this information to the New Zealand Pharmacovigilance Centre at the University of Otago in Dunedin.

 What is an adverse reaction?

-Adverse reactions are undesirable effects to medicines or vaccines.
+Adverse reactions are known undesirable effects to medicines or vaccines.

 Whilst some reactions may occur when a medicine is used at higher than recommended doses, adverse reactions may also occur when normal doses are used.

-What are the advantages and the limitations of spontaneous adverse reaction reports?
+What are the advantages and limitations of spontaneous suspected adverse reaction reports?

-These reports have been shown to be a very quick and effective way of finding potential or possible safety signals with medicines.
-They can be used to monitor the safety of medicines in real life use over the lifetime of the medicine and for all types of people.
+Spontaneous suspected adverse reaction reports have been shown to be a very quick and effective way of finding potential or possible safety signals with medicines and vaccines.
+They can be used to monitor the safety of medicines and vaccines in real life, over the life-time of the medicine or vaccine, and for all types of people.

 What is a safety signal?

-A safety signal is an indication that there may be a safety problem related to a medicine.
+A safety signal is an indication that there may be a safety problem related to a medicine or vaccine.
 This could be a previously unknown adverse reaction or a change in the frequency or severity of a known side effect.

 What does Medsafe do with this information?